 Can you prune a citronella plant?

+like other plants can the citronella plant be pruner? if yes how to prune citronella plant?
 The citronella geranium is known for its insect repellent qualities, these plants are known for their fragrant leave and the oil that you get from them.
-As these plants grow well in hardy zones 9 to 11, which coincidently is the perfect breeding ground for mosquitoes as well.
+These plants grow well in hardy zones 9 to 11, which coincidently is the perfect breeding ground for mosquitoes as well.

 This makes it important to have a plant that is not only easy to care for but a plant that keeps pests at bay.
 When you have a plant that goes so well with all your garden requirements it is important to look after it.
 Cutting back the plant is therefore important to not only help it grow well but also to have a more sculpted look.